Distances

 - Benson 73.9

 Benson is a busy place as a well known boating holiday company has a base here.
-No accommodation at Benson but there are buses that can take you back to Wallingford or downstream to Reading.
-The Waterfront Cafe serves food and there are pubs and takeaways in the town.
+The Waterfront Cafe serves food.
+And there are pubs and takeaways in the town; one of which, The Crown, offers rooms.

 - Wallingford 75.7